null Skip to main content

 Area of Origin: Mainly Turkey, and surrounding areas

-Description: Light greenish brown color with brown to black bands around each scute of the shell.
+Description: Light greenish beige color with brown to black bands around each scute of the shell.
 They are somewhat of a high domed tortoise, and most Greek tortoises maintain a "glossy" looking shell through life.
 As babies, these Greek tortoises look very similar to baby Hermanns tortoises, but with generally lighter colored heads than baby Hermanns have.
+Southern Ibera greeks are much more yellow than the Northern variety.

 The tortoises are removed from their enclosure and soaked in a separate 1/4" deep pan of warm water daily or almost daily for 30 minutes each time.
 We don't generally use water dishes in the enclosures because of the risk of drowning (yes, we have lost babies to drowning when they flipped over in 1/4" of water).